 Winston-Salem, North Carolina

-Eustacia is a teaching elder and pastor to Faith Point Fellowship (a 1001 New Worshipping Community).
+Eustacia is a teaching elder and pastor to Faith Point Fellowship (a 1001 New Worshipping Community) and is a Temporary Supply Pastor to Saint James Presbyterian Church, Greensboro.
 Her service to the church and community also includes the Campus Minister at St. James Presbyterian Church, Greensboro, Salem Presbytery Campus Ministry Committee and former Associate Pastor at C.N.
 Jenkins Memorial Presbyterian Church, Charlotte.

 She is a former chair of the New Church Development Workgroup for the Charlotte Presbytery and was chair of Bills and Overture Committee to the 220th General Assembly.
 Eustacia received degrees at Stanford University and Princeton Theological Seminary.